True Zero-Shot Inference of Dynamical Systems Preserving Long-Term Statistics: Results

 \subsection{Zero-shot DSR}

 Figs. \ref{fig:intro} (top) \& \ref{fig:DS_reconstructions}\textbf{a} present example zero-shot DSRs of new chaotic DS, which were not part of DynaMix' training domain, from just a provided context signal $\bm{C}$ (see Figs. \ref{fig:zero_shot_DSR}-\ref{fig:recon_6} for further examples).
 Despite the inherent challenge of predicting chaotic systems, where small differences in initial conditions lead to rapidly diverging trajectories (Fig. \ref{fig:traj_divergence}), DynaMix successfully captures the system’s temporal \& geometrical behavior, i.e. accurately reconstructs the underlying state space and faithfully recovers the true system's power spectrum.
 Fig. \ref{fig:DS_reconstructions}\textbf{b} highlights further aspects of DynaMix' reconstructions: Even though not trained on any $2d$ systems, the model successfully recreates the limit cycle from the $2d$ Selkov system \cite{sel1968self}.
-Notably, the model even \textit{generalizes to new initial conditions outside the scope of the context data}, i.e. correctly infers properties of the state space beyond the short context trajectory.
+Notably, the model even \textit{generalizes to new initial conditions outside the scope of the context data}, i.e. correctly infers properties of the state space beyond the short context trajectory (see Fig. \ref{fig:2D_DSR_reconstructions} for further examples).
+Likewise, although trained only on $3d$ DS, DynaMix also successfully generalizes to \textit{higher-dimensional} DS, as illustrated for the $6d$ Lorenz-96 system \cite{lorenz_predictability_1996} in Fig. \ref{fig:reconstruction_lorenz96} (see Appx. \ref{sec:higherdim_context} for details on the setup and comparisons to other models).
 As further shown in Fig. \ref{fig:DS_reconstructions}\textbf{c}, the context length necessary to achieve good DSR quickly converges, with as few as $500$ time steps often sufficient.
 Fig. \ref{fig:DS_reconstructions}\textbf{d} illustrates that our approach also works across a surprisingly wide range (about an order of magnitude) of temporal resolutions at which the underlying DS was sampled, confirming its robustness w.r.t. sampling frequency.